 Check out the Yale Creative Writing Awards at https://nursing.yale.edu/students/student-awards/creative-writing-awards/2020-creative-writing-awards

-And, check out this article from Minority Nurse. https://minoritynurse.com/why-nurses-should-consider-creative-writing/ [minoritynurse.com]
+And, check out this article from a Minority Nurse. https://minoritynurse.com/why-nurses-should-consider-creative-writing/ [minoritynurse.com]

 Stories will be rated on originality, ability to draw the reader into the story, and meaningfulness.

-There are two rounds of judging.
+There is one round of judging.
 Applicant identity will be blinded in each round.
-First, each story will be read by several volunteer faculty and community members.
-Then, the top finishers of the first round will be sent to a panel of judges who have experience in writing or nursing or both.
-Six stories will be chosen for awards, as well as several honorable mentions.
+Each story will be read by several volunteer faculty and community members.
+Top stories will be chosen for awards, as well as several honorable mentions.

-Winners will be announced, and awards presented at the Creative Writing Awards Banquet in April 2021.
-(Provided Covid cooperates otherwise it will be virtual.)
-The awarded stories will be included in the Creative Writing Awards Website and published in the UNMC College of Nursing Creative Writing Awards 2021 Edition.
+Winners will be announced at the Creative Writing Awards Banquet in April 2024.
+The awarded stories will be included in the Creative Writing Awards Website and published in the UNMC College of Nursing Creative Writing Awards 2024 Edition.